ArchieNshindano/Archie-Nshindano/README.md

 ### Hi there 👋 My Name is Archie Nshindano but here on github you can call me TerminalKid

-I'm passionate about making my life easier and the lives of others , And it just so happens Programing and robotics are tools for the job.
+I'm passionate about making my life easier and the lives of others , And it just so happens Programing and robotics are tools for the job

-- 🔭 I’m currently working on an app I can personally use to store my memroised Bible verses, the catch is , it has to be beautiful than what's out there
+- 🔭 I’m currently working on an app I can personally use to store my memroised Bible verses and python code to automate making facebook posts

 - 🌱 I’m currently learning a tone of things